 Although we encourage you to attend the state convention, there are two main considerations.

 (In election years, the Missouri LP State Convention is held the weekend before the last Tuesday in February.
 Plan on attending.
 If you are going to run for a statewide office, (US Senate, Governor, Lt.
 Gov., Attorney Gen., Secretary of State, Treasurer or Auditor) you may need to win the support of the delegates who attend the convention.)
 (See MoLP Bylaws, Article 10)

 1. Filing for Office

-Because the Missouri Libertarian Party has "ballot access", (meaning our candidates do not have to petition to get their names on the ballot), it's fairly easy to "Carry the Flag".
+Because the Missouri Libertarian Party has "ballot access", it's fairly easy to run for office, or "Carry the Flag".
 You need to:

 - be qualified for the office,

 - pay a fee and file with the Secretary of State or your County Clerk,

 - fill out occasional forms for the Missouri Ethics Commission.